-Some investors aren’t cut out for the DIY route, and so, a robo-advisor is a perfect platform to manage your investments online and still get some human advice when needed.
+Some investors aren’t cut out for the DIY route, so a robo-advisor is a perfect platform to manage your investments online and still get some human advice when needed.
 Robo-advisors tend to follow passive investing strategies and build custom portfolios with several diversified index funds and ETFs.

 If you’re not sure where to start, check out our Canadian robo-advisor comparison guide.
 But let’s cut to the chase: Canada’s leading robo-advisor (and our top pick!) is Wealthsimple, whose investment philosophy centres around passive investing.
 Wealthsimple uses ETFs from major fund providers such as Vanguard, iShares, and BMO to build a globally diversified portfolio of index-tracking funds.
-Plus, for a limited time, Young & Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with at least $500 will get a $25 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with at least $500 will get a $25 cash bonus.

 Passive Investing Benefits and Drawbacks